 1992 Scientific Achievement by a Young Investigator

-Bryan A. Wolf will receive the 17th annual AACC Award for Outstanding Scientific Achievement by a Young Investigator, which is sponsored by Boehringer Mannheim Corporation.
+Bryan A. Wolf will receive the 17th annual the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Scientific Achievement by a Young Investigator, which is sponsored by Boehringer Mannheim Corporation.

 Born in Los Angeles, CA, in 1959, Dr. Wolf moved with his family to Paris, France.
 He entered the School of Medicine Necker-Enfants-Malades of the University of Paris and graduated in 1984 with a Doctor of Medicine degree.
 He also obtained a M.Sc. degree in pharmacology from the Institute of Pharmacology at the University of Paris-Jussieu and a Ph.D. in Nutrition and Endocrinology, also in 1984.